 - Skill Trees – Skill Trees let you fine tune a character towards your playing style.
 And this game has a plethora of Skill Trees to open up.
 I think there are 8 different Giant Skill Trees in this game.
 I have played about a month, and have only completed two of the skill trees for my character.
 There’s a long way to go.

 - Weapons Galore – I remember watching an Angry Joe Review on Borderlands 2.
 He was talking about how much he liked Borderlands 1, and said: “It basically combines your Two loves as a man: Guns & Loot Whoring.
 Just a big treasure hunt for the sexiest weapons.
 It was basically Gun Porn.”
 That description fits this game perfectly.
-I’m guessing there are at 200 different weapons in this game to collect and use.
+I’m guessing there are at least 200 different weapons in this game to collect and use.

 - Quests and Missions Galore – There is a huge quest line for this game.
 The Mission Quests tell the storyline of the game.
 It’s not the Witcher 3 by any means, but it’s nice to have straight line missions to follow.
 They help move your character to the next level.